paxbun/gobley/docs/docs/docs/3-bindgen.md

 ## Versioning

-`gobley-uniffi-bindgen` is versioned separately from `uniffi-rs`.
+The Gobley bindgen is versioned separately from UniFFI.
 UniFFI follows the [SemVer rules from the Cargo Book](https://doc.rust-lang.org/cargo/reference/resolver.html#semver-compatibility) which states "Versions are considered compatible if their left-most non-zero major/minor/patch component is the same".
 A breaking change is any modification to the Kotlin Multiplatform bindings